1. What are the requirements for admission to the Master’s in Computer Science?

 If your undergraduate GPA is above 2.50 (but below 3.0), you may be considered for admission on probation by presenting evidence of ability to succeed in graduate-level work.
 Applicants with GPA of 2.50-2.74 must present at least one of the following:

 Completion of 6 or more credits of program-approved, post-baccalaureate coursework in Computer Science.
 The grades earned must be a “B” or better (B- not acceptable).
-More information can be found on the Graduate School’s website.
+You can find more information on the Graduate School’s website.

 Applicants with a GPA below 2.50 must present at least TWO of the following conditions to be considered:

 Completion of 6 or more credits of program-approved, post-baccalaureate coursework in Computer Science.
 The grades earned must be a “B” or better (B- not acceptable).
-More information can be found on the Graduate School’s website.
+You can find more information on the Graduate School’s website.

 6. Do you offer evening and online courses?

-Most in-person CS graduate courses are taught in the late afternoon or evening.
-Some are even taught over the lunch hour.
-The MS regular track (thesis) program is currently not fully online.
-But, a number of our courses are offered in “blended” format with fewer in-person class meetings (e.g. 8 or 10 total) and with much of the instruction being provided online.
+Many Computer Science graduate courses are taught in the late afternoon or evening.
+Very few of our courses are fully online because we wish to preserve academic integrity.
+But, a number of our courses are offered in “blended” format with fewer in-person class meetings (e.g. eight or ten total) and with much of the instruction being provided online.

 7. When will I know whether I have been admitted?

-After all application materials are submitted your application is evaluated by the Graduate School and then released to the College of Engineering & Applied Science Graduate Programs Office.
-CS applications are evaluated by an admission committee.
+After all application materials are submitted, the Graduate School will evaluate your application and then release it to the College of Engineering & Applied Science Graduate Programs Office.
+Computer Science applications are evaluated by an admission committee.
 This process usually takes two months.
 We anticipate rendering a decision on all applications submitted by the March 15th deadline before June 1st.

 8. Should I apply for the PhD or the MS?

-The CS department rarely admits directly to the PhD without an MS in Computer Science.
-For people with a MS in electrical engineering, computer applications, information science, or information technology, we recommend a second MS in CS before applying to the doctoral program.
+The Computer Science department rarely admits directly to the PhD program without a master’s degree in Computer Science.
+If you have a master’s in electrical engineering, computer applications, information science, or information technology, we recommend a second master’s in Computer Science before applying to the Computer Science doctoral program.
 These related fields are not close enough to core computer science to give a strong foundation for doctoral studies.
-Additionally, a maximum of 33 credits may be considered for transfer credits into the PhD from an earned MS degree.
+Additionally, a maximum of 33 credits may be considered for transfer credits into the doctoral program from an earned master’s degree.

 9. Can I change the degree to which I’m applying?

-If you originally applied to a different program you may request the Graduate Programs Office to forward your application to the Computer Science department for review via e-mail.
-The same applies to people who applied to the PhD and wish to be considered for the MS program, or to be switched to your desired tracks.
+If you originally applied to a different program you may request via email that the College of Engineering & Applied Science Graduate Programs Office forward your application to the Computer Science department.
+The same applies to people who applied to the doctoral program and wish to be considered for the master’s program, or to be switched to your desired track.

 10. Can I switch between tracks after being admitted?